zaytsev-mxm/todolist/README.md

 ```
 😃 Enjoy!

+## Git Hooks

+Please set up the Git hooks before you commit or push anything.

+To do so, run this script [./tools/git/setup-hooks.sh](./tools/git/setup-hooks.sh)

 ## Testing the API
 You can easily test the API using Postman.
 To do that, just:
 - Install [Postman](https://www.postman.com/)